Saturnia (moth)

-Saturnia is a genus of moths in the family Saturniidae first described by Franz Paula von Schrank in 1802.
-They are large moths, commonly called emperor moths though this is also used for various close relatives in subfamily Saturniinae.
-Most are Palearctic, but three species (S. mendocino, S. walterorum and S. albofasciata, commonly known as saturnia moths) occur in the chaparral of California.
+Saturnia is a genus of large silkmoths in the family Saturniidae, which the German biologist Franz von Paula Schrank first described in 1802.
+Its members are commonly named emperor moths, though this is also used for various close relatives in subfamily Saturniinae.
+Most species are Palearctic, but three, commonly called "saturnia moths", inhabit the chaparral of California: S. mendocino, S. walterorum, and S. albofasciata.

 Species

 The known species of Saturnia are: